nmouhoub/Multilayer-Network-Topology-Generator-MNTG/README.md

 You will need to have or install all the following packages:

-* Make 4.0 or newer
 * C++17 capable compiler
+* make 4.0 or newer
+* igraph 0.8.5 or newer
 * (optional) Doxygen for docs
 * (optional) Graphviz for more graphs in docs
 * (optional) PlantUML for more UML diagrams (PlantUML needs Java)